KonradHoeffner/tempoguide/index.md

 <mtg-card name="Witherbloom Apprentice"/>

 <mtg-cite name="Psy / the_shallow_grave" href="https://www.twitch.tv/the_shallow_grave">
-Another thing of note is that in that situation where you only have a couple cards in hand, if you have the choice between removal or Borrower, it's almost always correct to Petty Theft once they empty their hand.
+In that situation where you only have a couple cards in hand, if you have the choice between removal or Borrower, it's almost always correct to Petty Theft once they empty their hand.
-The final Smog copy will force them to discard their own apprentice anyways, and after they discard you, you'll have a guaranteed threat in the adventure zone which puts them under a ton of pressure with no cards in their hand
+The final Smog copy will force them to discard their own Apprentice anyways, and after they discard you, you'll have a guaranteed threat in the adventure zone which puts them under a ton of pressure with no cards in their hand.
 </mtg-cite>

 ### UB Tempo Mirror (6% Meta game)